quickdudley/adventofcode/2017/day5.md

 # Program for day 5

 The program is written in Applesoft BASIC inside the linapple emulator.
-It is in the Applesoft BASIC compact format.
+It is included here in Applesoft packed format (day5) and expanded ASCII format (day5.bas)

 ## Running